awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 When you create a new segment, you can use an imported segment as the base segment\.
 You can then apply filters to the base segment to refine it according to your needs\.

+## Imported Segment Considerations<a name="segments-importing-considerations"></a>

+Consider the following factors when you create imported segments:
++ When you create a campaign, you have to choose a segment\.
+When you choose a dynamic segment, Amazon Pinpoint provides an estimate of the size of that segment\.
+However, when you choose an imported segment, Amazon Pinpoint can't provide an estimate\.
++ If you create a campaign that sends messages when certain events happen, you can't use imported segments\.
+Event\-based campaigns can only use dynamic segments\.
+For more information about creating dynamic segments, see [Building Segments](segments-building.md)\.

 ## Segment Files<a name="segments-importing-examples"></a>

 You define the endpoints or user IDs that belong to your segment in a comma\-separated values \(CSV\) or JSON file\.
 Then, you import the file into Amazon Pinpoint to create the segment\.